Timing to shot and audio are key aspects of the subtitling process which contribute to the ease at which subtitles are consumed by members.

-- When dialogue starts before a shot change, the in-time must be at least 12 frames before the shot change following the time to audio rules.
+- When dialogue starts before a shot change, the in-time must be at least half a second before the shot change following the time to audio rules.

-- To accommodate this, the in-time should either be brought forward to 12 frames before the shot change (e.g. when the dialogue starts 9, 10 or 11 frames before the shot change), or moved up to the first frame of the new shot.
+- To accommodate this, the in-time should either be brought forward to half a second before the shot change (e.g. when the dialogue starts 9, 10 or 11 frames before the shot change in 24 fps content), or moved up to the first frame of the new shot.

-- When dialogue crosses the shot change and if reading speed permits, the out-time may be adjusted to either be two frames before the shot change or at least 12 frames after it.
+- When dialogue crosses the shot change and if reading speed permits, the out-time may be adjusted to either be two frames before the shot change or at least half a second after it.

 - When dialogue does not fall within these shot change parameters, follow the time to audio guidelines as set out in section 1.